hashicorp/web-platform-packages/packages/content-conformance/README.md

 ### File

 All files that are checked are represented by `VFile` instances, with some additional information.
 The `ContentFile` primitive represents files that contain documentation content.
-Currently, our content files are authored with MDX.
+Currently, our content files are authored with MDX, with support for YAML frontmatter, out-of-the-box.
 The `DataFile` primitive represents files that contain data used to render our pages.
 We are planning to handle JSON and YAML files.

 ### Rule